ten-protocol/go-ten/design/cryptography.md

 - Validators do not reveal keys so that keys are not susceptible to attacks
 - Central Sequencer stores the keys in a rollup, decrypt time, key tuple in a database.
 - When a Light Batch is created the revealed keys are appended to it and removed from the database.
-- If the database is lost for some reason, the Central Sequencer can recalculate the keys on-demand.

 ### Problems